stephenclemmer/about-me/README.md

 ## 201 Lab 2, 3, &4

 - As a TA, I created a 'lab3' branch to preserve the site before attempting the stretch goals for lab 4
+- I created a 'lab4' branch (which should be the same content as the branch 'lab3, but which can be used to style the page')
-- I created a 'lab4' branch which I used to work through the stretch goals.
+- I created a ''stretchGoals' branch which will be used to complete the stretch goals in lab 4.

 ### Author: Stephen Clemmer